Ontario details plan for 3 paid sick days after a year of mounting pressure | CBC News

 The cost of the proposal announced today was not included in the provincial budget, unveiled in March.

-Unlike Ontario's proposal, however, sick days in Quebec and Prince Edward Island are in place permanently.
-Ontario has already passed legislation that protects workers' jobs if they can't work due to a COVID-19 diagnosis.
+Unlike Quebec and Prince Edward Island, where sick days are in place permanently, Ontario's proposed program ends in just five months.
+The province has has passed legislation that protects workers' jobs if they can't work due to a COVID-19 diagnosis.

 Speaking to reporters after the announcement, NDP leader Andrea Horwath said, "Three days of paid sick leave will not cut it."